theory/pgenv/README.md

         available  Show which versions can be downloaded check      Check all program dependencies
-        config     View, edit, delete the program configuration
+        config     View, edit, delete the program configuration log        Inspects the log of the cluster, if exist.

     For full documentation, see: https://github.com/theory/pgenv#readme

-    This is 'pgenv' version [99313c4]
+    This is 'pgenv' version 1.0.0 [5839e72]

-If possible, the `help` command will display on the last line of output also the git `HEAD` short hash.
-This is useful when reporting bugs and/or issues.
+The last line of the 'help' shows the `pgenv` version number and, if `git` is available, the short commit hash (this can be useful when reporting bugs and filling issue requests).
 Please note that, in order to print out the git `HEAD` information, the `pgenv` must be able to find a `git` executable (i.e., it must be in your `PATH`) and the `PGENV_ROOT` must be a git *checkout* directory.